Huda-sh/everbite/README.md

 ## Offline Support

 Due to the use of SSR, implementing offline support is currently out of scope.
-However, alternative approaches like service workers could be explored in the future.
+However, alternative approaches like service workers and indexedDB could be explored in the future.

 ## Performance
 implemented code splitting to achive small bundle size